|

 The Grand Canal, built between 1606 and 1609, is over 1,312 yards long.
 The filing of the canal was the object of a wager between Henri IV and one of his courtiers: "The king wagered one thousand écus against me that in two days it would be full, and in eight days, it still was not full."

+There is a "virtual tour" of Fontainebleau on the Internet.
+The site in this link has some wonderful photos of the palace and gardens, including 360 degree panorama views of some of the rooms.
 Most of the information about Fontainebleau on this site is from Fontainebleau, Visitor's Guide by Amaury Lefébure, the director of the National Museum of the Palace of Fontainebleu, and published in 1998 by Art Lys.